Specific Learning Difficulties / Dyslexia

 - Applying for the Patoss Practising Assessor’s Certificate.

 The course is offered in both full and part-time modes.
-It is normally one year duration in full-time mode or the master’s can be completed in up to six years in part-time mode.
+It is normally one year duration in full-time mode or the master’s can be completed in up to five years in part-time mode.

 The three SPLD/Dyslexia modules (TT7364, TT7365 and TT7369) comprise taught sessions and assessed projects.